-Centix is ISO 27001 certified, demonstrating our commitment to taking the privacy and security of your data seriously.
-While we fulfil our responsibilities, it is also essential for you to take measures to protect both your data and that of your customers.
-After all, the data processed in Centix is your property, not Centix’s.
-In celebration of International Privacy Day on Sunday, January 28, we offer some valuable tips to assist you in safeguarding your privacy and data.
+Centix is ISO 27001-gecertificeerd.
+This demonstrates that we take the privacy and security of your data seriously.
+While we fulfil our responsibilities, it is also necessary for you to take measures to protect your data and that of your customers.
+The data that you process in Centix is your property and not that of Centix.

-Do you permit third parties to access your Centix Online environment?
+Do you allow third parties to log in to your Centix Online environment?

 Document agreements

-Ensure meticulous management of captured data in accordance with the guidelines outlined in the General Data Protection Regulation (GDPR).
-It is important to apply strict criteria when determining the information captured in Centix.
-Record the processed data and provide clear explanations for the necessity of such processing.
-This information should be incorporated into your privacy statement or disclaimer.
+Ensure that recorded data is managed carefully in accordance with the guidelines of the General Data Protection Regulation (GDPR).
+It is important to apply clear criteria when determining which information is and is not recorded in Centix.
+Document which data is processed and ensure that you can explain why this processing is necessary.
+You can include this information in your privacy statement or disclaimer.

-It is crucial to emphasise that the data captured in Centix is not owned by Centix; instead, it is fully owned by the organisations utilising our software.
-If you, as a Centix customer, initiate your own customer relationships, it is essential to establish explicit agreements regarding data ownership and document them accordingly.
-This becomes particularly important when customers have the ability to input data, such as creating and managing their objects or adding documents.
-You can formalise these agreements concerning the processing of customer data in a processing agreement.
+The data recorded in Centix is not the property of Centix, but belongs entirely to the organisations that use our software.
+When you, as a Centix customer, enter into your own customer relationships, it is essential to make clear agreements about the ownership of this data and to record these agreements.
+This is particularly important when customers are able to enter data themselves, such as creating or moving objects or adding documents.
+Agreements regarding the processing of customer data should be set out in a data processing agreement.

-It is not uncommon for a customer relationship to come to an end.
-Therefore, it is crucial to establish agreements beforehand regarding the conclusion of a collaboration.
-This proactive approach helps prevent potential ambiguities and conflicts.
-These agreements contribute to clarity and transparency regarding the procedures to be followed, responsibilities, and possible consequences in the event of a partnership ending.
-One important aspect is to determine, in consultation with all involved parties, the duration for which data will be retained and specify which data will be preserved in the Centix database.
+A customer relationship may come to an end.
+It is therefore important to make clear agreements in advance about how the termination of a collaboration will be handled.
+This helps to prevent uncertainty and potential conflicts.
+Such agreements provide clarity and transparency regarding the procedures to be followed, responsibilities, and any consequences associated with ending the collaboration.
+Among other things, agree with the parties involved on which data will be retained and how long this data will be stored in the Centix database.

 Centix is ISO certified